kcha/bike_share_ride_report/README.md

 ## Usage

+### Station data

+Bike station geolocation data is updated from http://www.bikesharetoronto.com/stations/json

 ### Getting ride data

-There's two ways to download your ride data:

-1. Logging into your online account and copy and paste all of your trip data to a text file; or
+Currently, the only way to get ride data is to log into your online account and manually copy and paste all of your trip data to a text file.
-2. Automatically downloading your data using your credentials (not available yet)

 The format of the trip data should be exactly as it appears when viewing your data online.

 ## Disclaimer
 This is a personal project and not affiliated with Bike Share Toronto.